Rishiraj1308/CABZI/docs/PITCH_DECK_FOR_COPY.md

-# Cabzi: The Investment Pitch Deck
+# Curocity: The Investment Pitch Deck

-This document outlines the core pitch for Cabzi, designed to be presented to potential investors, partners, and stakeholders.
+This document outlines the core pitch for Curocity, designed to be presented to potential investors, partners, and stakeholders.

 ---

 ## 1. The Elevator Pitch (The 30-Second Hook)

-**"For the 5 million ride-hailing drivers in India who lose up to 30% of their income to commissions, Cabzi is a new ride-hailing platform that charges **zero commission**.
+**"For the 5 million ride-hailing drivers in India who lose up to 30% of their income to commissions, Curocity is a new ride-hailing platform that charges **zero commission**.
 We plan to operate on a simple subscription model, allowing drivers to keep 100% of their earnings.
 This creates a loyal driver fleet, which in turn provides more reliable and affordable rides for customers, disrupting the current market."**

 ---